Sensirion/arduino-i2c-sfm-sf06/README.md

    The provided example is working with a SFM4300, I²C address 0x2A.
-   In order to use the code with another product or I²C address you need to change it in the code of `exampleUsage`.
+   In order to use the code with another product or I²C address you need to change it in the code of `examples/exampleUsage`.
    You find the list with pre-defined addresses in `src/SensirionI2CSfmSf06.h`.